Hours & Appointments

 CANAPI provides free HIV screening, counseling, and referral services.

 Schedule an appointment or come for walk-in hours.

 Fill out a questionnaire to determine your risk of HIV

 If you and the HIV screening counselor decide it’s appropriate, they will conduct an HIV test.
 During your test, your screening counselor will talk with you about how to reduce your risk of HIV.

 PROPHYLAXIS = TREATMENT TO PREVENT AN

-Studies have shown that when taken as prescribed, PrEP is between 92-100% effective in preventing HIV, and is even more effective when combined with other prevention strategies such as condoms.
+Studies have shown that when taken as prescribed, PrEP is between 92-100% effective in preventing HIV.
+PrEP is even more effective when combined with other prevention strategies, such as condoms.

-Currently, the only medication that is FDA-approved to be used as PrEP is Truvada®.
+Currently, the only FDA-approved medication for PrEP is Truvada®.